 Festivals / Awards

-Festival International du Film Policier de Beaune 2019, Istanbul IFF 2019
+Festival International du Film Policier de Beaune 2019, Istanbul IFF 2019, Crossing Europe EFF 2019

 “The latest film from Greek director Syllas Tzoumerkas stars Angeliki Papoulia in one of her best roles yet.
 Tzoumerkas does masterfully paint the stifling atmosphere of a godforsaken town where women’s dreams and potential have come to die.
 With a score that ventures into thriller territory, menacing zooms and eerily calm overheads shots, the film evokes a place that looks like a swamp ready to slowly engulf everything that comes near it.”